AlexLechado1/market-intelligence-agent/README.md

 # Market Intelligence Agent

 An autonomous AI agent that generates Strategy&-grade market intelligence reports from a single natural language brief.
-It orchestrates 7 real-time data sources, synthesizes findings using Claude (Anthropic), and delivers a structured analysis in both Markdown and PowerPoint format.
+It orchestrates 10+ real-time data sources, synthesizes findings using Claude (Anthropic), and delivers a structured analysis in both Markdown and PowerPoint format.

-Built to demonstrate enterprise AI deployment patterns relevant to Deployment Strategist roles at AI-first companies.
+Built to demonstrate that many consulting project tasks (example: commercial due diligence, market entry projects, GTM strategy, etc.) can be optimized
 ---

 ## What it does